 Other triggers frequently associated with hives include:

-- friction – about 5% of the population are prone to developing skin rashes after gentle rubbing or scratching of the skin; this condition is called dermatographism.
+- friction – about 2% to 5% of the population are prone to developing skin rashes after gentle rubbing or scratching of the skin; this condition is called dermatographism.
 Repetitive scratching of the hives may worsen the condition

 - swimming, which can cause fairly severe reactions, probably more due to the cold than to the water